-VIRGINIA A. SEITZ, former Assistant Attorney General of the Office of Legal Counsel in the Department of Justice, is a partner in Sidley’s Supreme Court and Appellate practice and also serves in the Office of General Counsel of the firm.
-Virginia has practiced in the appellate courts for 25 years.
-On behalf of a wide range of clients in numerous industries, she has handled cases in the United States Supreme Court in virtually all of the courts of appeals and in state appellate courts.
+VIRGINIA SEITZ, former Assistant Attorney General of the Office of Legal Counsel in the Department of Justice, is a partner in Sidley’s Supreme Court and Appellate practice and also serves in the Office of General Counsel of the firm.
+Virginia has practiced in the appellate courts for more than 30 years.
+On behalf of a wide range of clients in numerous industries, she has handled cases in the United States Supreme Court, in virtually all of the courts of appeals, and in state appellate courts.
 Her experience includes:

-- Successfully argued before the U.S. Supreme Court on behalf of the State of Florida that plaintiffs who had obtained a preliminary injunction allowing a demonstration on the Florida beaches were not prevailing parties within the meaning of section 1988 of the Civil Rights Act, and thus, could not obtain attorneys’ fees from the state because the district court had ultimately rejected plaintiffs’ First Amendment claim.
+- Successfully argued before the U.S. Supreme Court on behalf of the State of Florida that plaintiffs who had obtained a preliminary injunction allowing a demonstration on the Florida beaches were not prevailing parties within the meaning of section 1988 of the Civil Rights Act.
 Sole v.
 Wyner, 551 U.S. 74 (2007).

-- On behalf of the State of Delaware, obtained from the U.S. Supreme Court a summary reversal of a court of appeals’ decision that certain state officials were not entitled to qualified immunity from an Eighth Amendment claim.
+- On behalf of the State of Delaware, obtained from the U.S. Supreme Court a summary reversal of a court of appeals’ decision that certain state officials were not entitled to qualified immunity.
 Taylor v.
-Barkes, 575 U.S. ___ (2015).
+Barkes, 575 U.S. 822 (2015).

-- On behalf of Exxon, successfully argued that a FERC decision concerning the formula for rates for shippers on the Trans Alaska Pipeline should be vacated and reconsidered.
+- On behalf of Exxon, successfully argued that a FERC decision concerning the rate formula for shippers on the Trans Alaska Pipeline should be vacated and reconsidered.
 Tesoro v.
 FERC, 234 F.3d 1286 (D.C.
 Cir.
 2001).